 After successfully pitching our Book a Librarian service recommendation (from the above study) to the Central Library Director, we developed and implemented the pilot service using various methods.
 More information.

 Working with the library director, we developed and completed a 3-month usability study to evaluate the health sciences library’s current space, usage, and interactions.
 Plans were underway to move the library to a new space.
 Methods used include fly-on-the-wall observations, flow and error analyses, and word association.
 Recommendations and suggestions were made for improving the user experience in the current library space and for the new space.

 Using usability and people-centered principles, we worked with city agencies and community based organizations to develop a library based educational program in 2008 for low-literacy, “disconnected youth” to improve their reading, writing, math, library literacy skills and their “life skills” (job readiness, financial literacy, etc).
 Methods used include card sort, long range forecast and role playing.
 More information.

 In 2011, we conducted a 2-month usability study to assess the current use of the library to better inform the strategic planning process.
 Methods used include character profiles and flow analysis.
 The results of the study are being used to write the 3-5 year strategic plan.

-- Metropolitan New York Library Council (METRO) User Experience (UX) Special Interest Group (SIG)
+- Metropolitan New York Library Council (METRO) User Experience (UX) in Libraries Meetup (formerly called METRO UX Special Interest Group (SIG))

-In 2014, we founded the METRO UX SIG to provide a collaborative environment for librarians, libraries, etc. who are working toward creating a user-friendly environment.
+In 2014, we founded the METRO UX in Libraries Meetup (formerly called METRO UX SIG) to provide a collaborative environment for librarians, libraries, etc. who are working toward creating a user-friendly environment.
 More information.

 Workshops: “DIY Usability and User Experience: Is Your Library People-Focused?”